SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 would be *only* when the weaker nation *needs* critical imports that it cannot source domestically or purchase in their own currency.

-However, to argue *on common ground* we have to accept the MMT Base case, otherwise the authors are being disingenuous.
+However, to argue *on common ground* we have to accept the MMT Base Case, otherwise the authors are being disingenuous.
 The base case is:

-1. The supposedly "weaker" nation is running a fiat currency on a floating exchange rate, no peg, no fixed rate policy.
+1. The (supposedly "weaker") nation is running a fiat currency on a floating exchange rate, no peg, no fixed rate policy.
 2. They are maintaining ZIRP --- so any central bank bond issue is zero interest.
 For purposes of running the payments layer only, interbank clearing.
 (Or not, the MMT base case is really that currency issuers never need to offer bonds for sale, private banks can be permitted to operate term deposits for customers).
-3. The weaker nation runs a Job Guarantee, which supports a base wage floor, permanent full employment for anyone wishing to work for the tax credits.
+3. The nation runs a Job Guarantee, which supports a base wage floor, permanent full employment for anyone wishing to work for the tax credits.

-We, they, cannot criticize "MMT" if they are not considering both ZIRP *and* the Job Guarantee.
+We, they, you, cannot criticize "MMT" if we are not considering all of: ZIRP, a fiat float, tax-driven, *and* the Job Guarantee.

 What this means is that the "weakness" pointed to by Wray is false.
-It occurs in the present day real world because the nations in the global south are not running Job guarantee policy, thy ar instead forcing the poor, the unemployed, to pay the price for getting the imports in the foreign currency.
+It occurs in the present day real world because the nations in the global south are not running job guarantee policy, they are instead forcing the poor, the unemployed, to pay the price for getting the imports in the foreign currency.

-With this all stated, we can see the first mischaracterization by of "MMT", they write,
+With this all stated, we can see the first mischaracterization by Vergnhanini & De&nbsp;Conti of "MMT", they write,

-> <span style="color: grey;">"The MMT recognizes that if the country is forced to international indebtedness because it is obliged to issue debt in a foreign currency or because it needs goods or services that are not available in exchange for the domestic currency, then it would be subjected to constraints of international markets (Wray, 2014a)."</span>
+> <span style="color: grey;">"The [sic.]
+MMT recognizes that if the country is forced to [sic.] international indebtedness because it is obliged to issue debt in a foreign currency or because it needs goods or services that are not available in exchange for the domestic currency, then it would be subjected to constraints of international markets (Wray, 2014a)."</span>